renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 To build the final jar and optimize the baby application for production, run:
 `./mvnw -Pprod clean verify`

-Then I have to create a docker image locally from Dockerfile using this command at project root folder `docker build -t stting/mamazinhaflyio .`.
+Then I have to create a docker image locally from Dockerfile using this command at the project root folder `docker build -t stting/mamazinhaflyio .`.
 Replace `stting` with your [dockerhub account](https://hub.docker.com/).

-The last step is to open dockerdesktop and push then cteated image to dockerhub.
+The last step is to open the docker desktop and push the created image to the docker hub.

 ### Create flyio dockerfile
-I created the flyio folder `flyio` at the root directory of my project.
-Inside that folder I created another dockerfile to push to flyio, doing this way you wont use the fly.io image builder, only pull from dockerhub (this make the deploy much faster):
+I created the flyio folder `flyio` in the root directory of my project.
+Inside that folder I created another dockerfile to push to flyio, doing this way you won't use the fly.io image builder, only pull from the docker hub (this makes the deployment much faster):
 ```docker
 FROM stting/mamazinhaflyio:latest
 ```
 <figcaption>https://github.com/renanfranca/mamazinha-monolithic/blob/publish-to-flydotio/flyio/Dockerfile</figcaption>

 ### Create the flyio application
-Let's go to the folder `flyio` an run the command `flyctl launch` and I choose the following options:
+Let's go to the folder `flyio` and run the command `flyctl launch` and I choose the following options:
 - Creating app in C:\Users\Blog\Documents\Projects\mamazinha-monolithic\flyio
 - Scanning source code
 - Detected a Dockerfile app